Bramble1/Audio-steganography/README.md

 *Note.1: the Audiofile becomes unplayable if you replace every lsb of every byte, so message length is a factor.
 So be careful how long your secret message is.
 I have not tested boundries but I've tested changing the lsb of every byte in the file, which destroys the soundfile.

 *Note.2: This is a very quick prototype, started and completed in a day, just as a proof of concept.
 Not much error checking has been added.
 I don't claim it's as efficient as it could be.
 Which will be improved upon in future updates.

+*Note.3: This has only been tested against .mp3 soundfiles.